 Located in Plaza San Francisco s / n.
 (Visits: L-S 9: 00-17: 30.)

 The artistic district, the bohemian neighborhood, from narrow and tall streets, small and beautiful squares, and a beautiful Paqcha.
-Many artists and numerous artisans live there, so the workshops of famous craftsmen such as the Mendivil, Olave, and Mérida do locate.
-Panoramic views of the city of Cusco.
-In San Blas, there are various hotels, restaurants, and entertainment centers.
+Many artists and artisans live there, so the workshops of famous artisans such as the Mendivil, Olave, and Mérida are located—panoramic views of Cusco.
+San Blas has various hotels, restaurants, and entertainment centers.

 This temple does locate in the neighborhood of San Blas.
-A colonial Catholic temple built in 1562 has a pulpit, an invaluable jewel of wood carving, representing images of saints and angels; the author discussed Juan Tuirupata, Luis Montes, or Diego de Arias.
-Also outstanding is the altarpiece of the high altar, the paintings, and canvases that adorn it.
+A colonial Catholic temple built in 1562 has a pulpit, an invaluable wood carving jewel representing images of saints and angels; the author discussed Juan Tuirupata, Luis Montes, or Diego de Arias.
+Also outstanding is the altarpiece of the high altar and the paintings and canvases that adorn it.

-Located in the street Herrajes s / n and Hatunrumiyoc street.
+It is located in Herrajes s / n and Hatunrumiyoc street.
 A beautiful colonial building, which emphasizes its cover and its balconies.
 Headquarters of the Museum of Religious Art, the exhibition of religious art from the colonial period.
 It did build on the royal palace of the Inca Sinchi Roca.
-On one of its megalithic walls, on the side, on Hatun Rumiyoc Street, is the famous “stone of the 12 angles”, block of cut stone and carved that has 12 vertices and is assembled in perfect form, not being able to get in A razor blade between its joints.
+On one of its megalithic walls, on the side, of Hatun Rumiyoc Street, is the famous “stone of the 12 angles”, a block of cut stone and carved that has 12 vertices and is assembled in perfect form, not being able to get in A razor blade between its joints.